 Astrid's role in the library

 My name is Astrid Smith and I am the Rare Book and Special Collections Digitization Specialist with Stanford University Libraries’ Digital Production Group (DPG).
 I create high quality images of such things as the rare “gems of the collection” books, and various materials from our library’s archives.
 In this role, I manage a steady flow of digitization requests from faculty, staff, and other branch libraries, as part of our mission to support teaching and scholarly research.
 In addition to one-off requests and small projects, I also image a certain percentage of materials from larger projects, typically the fragile outliers that require specialized handling and custom setup, which I scope out while helping with project estimates.
 I also typically produce the images needed for exhibits, such as the recent “Monuments of Printing Exhibits : from Gutenberg through the Book Arts Revival,” and two medieval manuscript exhibits featuring secular and sacred texts.
-Coming from a fine art background with an emphasis in bookarts, I am thrilled to work with such a beautiful and culturally significant selection of materials on a daily basis.
+Coming from a fine art background with an emphasis in bookarts, painting and drawing, and printmaking, I am thrilled to work with such a beautiful and culturally significant selection of materials on a daily basis.

 Please visit the Digitzation Services page for further information.